wangfowen/owenwangdotcom/_posts/2015-02-01-friendshipping.md

 Developing and deepening friendships is a life long process and we can always get better at it.
 So without further ado, here's my guide to friendshipping.
-When you're in a situation to make a new friend, start at step 1.
-With old friends you want to get closer to, you may be at step 2 or 3.

 ##1.
 Get in the right mindset##